Group Schemes with $\mathbb F_q$-Action: Preliminaries on group schemes

-\begin{remark} In the case of Lemma \ref{cartier}, it is easy to see that Frobenius and Verschiebung are dual to one another, as Cartier duality exchanges multiplication and comultiplication.
-The same is indeed true for any $G\in\Gr A$ by \cite{DG}, IV, §3, 4.9,
+\begin{rem} In the case of Lemma \ref{cartier}, it is easy to see that Frobenius and Verschiebung are dual to one another, as Cartier duality exchanges multiplication and comultiplication.
+The same is indeed true for any $G\in\Gr A$ by \cite{DG}, IV, $\mathsection$3, 4.9.
+Namely,